Ideas for uncovering the perfect avatar for your business

 Underneath each avatar, make sure to list an accurate description of who they are and what they are like.

-When you next go to communicate to them through social media, blogs, advertising or any other channel, remember who you’re talking to and what they want to know from you – this is how you develop interest and engagement!
+When you next go to communicate with them through social media, blogs, advertising or any other channel, remember who you’re talking to and what they want to know from you – this is how you develop interest and engagement!